 What type of people live in Finsbury Park?

-Finsbury Park is a diverse neighbourhood and is home to a large Irish community (it often hosts the London Fleagh) and a Muslim community who attend the North London Central Mosque.
-Finsbury Park’s affordable housing means that you’ll find lots of families and young professionals residing here, too.
+Finsbury Park is a diverse neighbourhood and is home to a large Irish community.
+It often hosts the London Fleagh, a one-day festival celebrating Irish music and dance.
+The nieghbourhood is also home to a Muslim community who attend the North London Central Mosque.
+The area’s affordable housing also means that you’ll find lots of families and young professionals living here.

 Famous residents of Finsbury Park include Sex Pistols singer John Lydon, Jeremy Corbyn, Kate Beckinsale and Minnie Driver!